| Title: | Interface to 'LMDB' |

 Arguments:

-: Logical, indicating if a missing value is an error (by default it is).
-Alternatively, with missing_is_error = FALSE
+missing_is_error: Logical, indicating if a missing value is an error (by default it is).
+Alternatively, with missing_is_error = FALSE, a missing value will return NULL.
+Because no value can be NULL (all values must have nonzero length) a NULL is unambiguously missing.

-: Return a "proxy" object, which defers doing a copy into R. See mdb_proxy
+as_proxy: Return a "proxy" object, which defers doing a copy into R. See mdb_proxy for more information.

 Note: In lmdb.h this is mdb_get()